-The right to asylum is recognised in the Geneva Convention, the Charter of Fundamental Rights of the EU, and other international and European legal instruments.
+The right to asylum is recognised in the Refugee Convention, the Charter of Fundamental Rights of the EU, and other international and European legal instruments.
 However, this does not mean that every person who applies for international protection will receive it.
-In every asylum system, some applications will be rejected and some accepted, but all of them must be assessed in accordance with European and international law.
+In every asylum system, some applications will be rejected and some accepted, but all of them must be assessed according to European and international law.

 Access to safety and adequate procedures is an essential element of the effective enjoyment of the right to asylum.
-As a first-contact official, you have a crucial role in identifying those who may wish to apply for international protection and ensuring their access to asylum procedure.
+As a first contact official, you have a crucial role to identify those who may wish to apply for international protection and ensure their access to asylum procedure.

-See Section "Who may wish to make an application?" of the Practical Guide.
+See the Practical Guide on Access to the Asylum Procedure, Section 'Who may wish to make an application?', p.
+20.

-Can a person with fraudulent documents or without documents at all also apply for international protection?
+1 Can a person with fraudulent documents or without any documents also apply for international protection?

 Yes.
-Everybody has the right to apply for international protection regardless of whether he/she entered the Member State or is present on its territory illegally, using false or fraudulent documents or without any documentation at all.
+Everybody has the right to apply for international protection regardless whether they have entered the Member State, or are present on its territory illegally, using false or fraudulent documents or without any documentation at all.